1 Introduction

 c.
 The minimum and maximum temperatures of the fluid inside the valve.

 d.
-The material that the valve stem, body and other components are manufactured of.
+The material of which the valve stem, body and other components are manufactured.

 e.
 The maximum allowable pressure drop across the valve section.